75 years ago - Kalandro is born in Atlantis.

 So where does Kalandro come from?
 The character appears in Peter David's fantastic miniseries Chronicles of Atlantis, something he did as a precursor to his run on Aquaman.
 If you haven't read it, I urge you to, it's great stuff.
-We haven't adapted it into our timeline, but as a standalone pice of comic fiction, it's just stellar.
+We haven't adapted it into our timeline, but as a standalone piece of comic fiction, it's just stellar.
 In the final issue, as Atlantis is depicted just prior to Arthur's birth, we see the once great city in decline, and we meet the religious zealots that convince the king to abandon newborn Orin because he's a "curse and ill omen."
 Kalandro was the leader of these zealots.

 So the character does technically exist, but only with that one minor appearance.
-SInce we had a much larger role for an outspoken zealot to drive the political intrigue of Atlantis, we created a much larger story for him, even though, in the end, he's not really a traditional comic book villain.
+Since we had a much larger role for an outspoken zealot to drive the political intrigue of Atlantis, we created a much larger story for him, even though, in the end, he's not really a traditional comic book villain.

 Actually... given the fact that he winds up being a pretty strong allegory for religious extremism in our story maybe it's best if we don't go with this exact appearance for him?
 It's probably better if he doesn't look like he's meant to represent any particular real-life religion or ethnic group.